bioforensics/MicroHapulator/README.md

 subcommands listed below to see instructions for that operation.

 Subcommands:
-  subcmd             contrib, dist, mixture, refr, sim, type
+  subcmd             contrib, dist, getrefr, mixture, refr, sim, type

 Global arguments:
   -h, --help         show this help message and exit